-In order to present who I am by a logo, I begin to destruct my given name: Sang（桑）means mulberry tree in Chinese.
+To present who I am by a logo, I begin to destruct my given name: Sang（桑）means mulberry tree in Chinese.
 I looked up for how “Sang” looks like in different eras of Chinese history:

 - Small Seal Script: The second typeface iteration is the Small Seal Script invited during 221 to 206 BC.
-At that time Chinese calligraphy was standardized by the Emperor of Qin, therefore the characters were conceptualized by the Prime Minister Li Si, for the convenience of carving on the surface of bronze or stone.
+At that time Chinese calligraphy was standardized by the Emperor of Qin.
+Therefore the characters were conceptualized by the Prime Minister Li Si, for the convenience of carving on the surface of bronze or stone.
 We can see that the branches are redesigned as three horizontal pitchforks.

 Looking back on my design process, I want to note that how precious our legacies are.
-I have been through a self identity hatred stage, now I see the complex as ridiculous.
-Our heritage is lying in our names, our daily lives and every breath we take, with tremendous inspirations for us to draw on.
+I have been through a self-identity hatred stage; now I see the complex as ridiculous.
+Our heritage is lying in our names, our daily lives and every breath we take, with great inspirations for us to draw on.